Returning to work safely

 Telling your employer your vaccination status

 In most cases, you do not have to tell your employer whether or not you are vaccinated.
-The Work Safely Protocol does not currently require employers to collect any information regarding vaccination status and this is not required for pre-Return to Work forms.
+The Work Safely Protocol does not currently require employers to collect any information regarding vaccination status.
 The Data Protection Commission confirms this in its guidance on processing vaccination data (pdf).

 Getting to and from work